Melissa Hendricks, Associate Director, Lecturer

 Ms. Hendricks has written extensively about biomedical research and public health for publications that endeavor to communicate science broadly.
 She was the Senior Science Writer for Johns Hopkins Magazine for 12 years.
 Her articles have also appeared in New Scientist, National Geographic, The Los Angeles Times, Science News, Ladies’ Home Journal, AARP The Magazine, Johns Hopkins Public Health Magazine, USA Weekend, and National Parks magazine, among other places.
 Her writing has received awards from the Council for Advancement and Support of Education (CASE) and the American College of Emergency Physicians.
 In 2010, she received the MA in Writing Program’s Award for Teaching Excellence.

-With Program Director Elise Levine and Assistant Director Karen Houppert, Hendricks is part of the permanent leadership team for the Hopkins Writing and Science Writing Programs.
-She has an office at the Krieger School of Arts & Sciences Center at Dupont Circle in Washington, and she also will work and teach at the main Hopkins Homewood Campus in Baltimore.
-She lives in Annapolis, Maryland, with her family.
+With M.A. in Writing Program Director Mark Farrington and Associate Director Karen Houppert, Hendricks is part of the permanent leadership team for the Hopkins Writing and Science Writing Programs.
+She has an office at the Krieger School of Arts & Sciences Center at Dupont Circle in Washington.
+Hendricks lives in Annapolis, Maryland